aacebedo/dnsdock/readme.md

 #### SELinux and Fedora / RHEL / CentOS

-Mounting docker daemon's unix socket may not work with default configuration on these platforms.
+Mounting docker daemon’s unix socket may not work with default configuration on these platforms.
 Please use [selinux-dockersock](https://github.com/dpw/selinux-dockersock) to fix this.
 More information in [#11](https://github.com/aacebedo/dnsdock/issues/11).

 #### TLS Authentication

-Instead of connecting to the Docker daemon's UNIX socket, you may prefer to connect via a TLS-protected TCP socket (for example, if you are running Swarm).
+Instead of connecting to the Docker daemon’s UNIX socket, you may prefer to connect via a TLS-protected TCP socket (for example, if you are running Swarm).
 The `-tlsverify` option enables TLS, and the three additional options (`-tlscacert`, `-tlscert` and `-tlskey`) must also be specified.
 Alternatively,